CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 	}

 Now instead of passing the values to the function, we provide the location of the data in memory.
-The function can now manipulate the content stored in memory to achive the swap.
+The function can now manipulate the content stored in memory to achieve the swap.

 This function would work.
 To call it, we would need to pass the address of the variable instead of their values, i.e. call it with: